froodie/blog/site/content/post/irdn-roller-derby-round-up.md

 ---
 title: IRDN Roller Derby Round Up
-date: 2019-06-13T12:39:26.916Z
+date: 06/14/2019 11:00 AM
 ---
 ![undefined](/img/blog/irdn-june.png)

 It's the busiest month in Irish Roller Derby that I've ever seen.
 Just check out the upcoming games!
 There's something happening every single week!
-(Let's not even talk about the majesty of the Dublin Roller Derby/ Calgary/ CCR games on the 8th! - no, let's - I'll do a quick round up after posting the future games!)
+(Let's not even talk about the majesty of the Dublin Roller Derby/ Calgary/ CCR games on the 8th which was absolutely amazing - we get a chance to watch top-tier derby right here in Ireland!

 # Upcoming Games